jpedro/jpedro.github.io/random.md

 And Scrum is _meeting heavy_.
 It's designed to appeal to managers, by giving them a sense of what's going on.
-In Scrum there are 5 "ceremonies", 3 of them are totally a waste of time and only one (a weekly meeting, combining task reviewing and planning) is essential.
+In Scrum there are 5 "ceremonies", 3 of them are totally a waste of time and only one (a weekly meeting, combining task reviewing and planning) is truly essential.

 Anyway.
 I'm collecting here articles that share my strong and loooong distate for Scrum.